Khopa/CordovaService/readme.md

 This plugins allows to start and stop custom native Android foreground services.
 It may also register services to start at device boot.

+###How to use

+- Create a class that extends android.app.Service to do whatever you need to do.
+- Don't forget to declare it as a service in the application manifest.
+- Install this cordova plugin and use the javascript interface provided to manage your service behaviour.

 ###Installation

 ```